List of Mizo clans

 Mizo clans refers to the clans and subclans of the Mizo people.
-The term "Mizo" is a collective name for the people inhabiting the State of Mizoram who have close affinity in dialect, origins and customs.
+The term "Mizo" is a collective name for the people inhabiting the State of Mizoram in India who have close affinity in dialect, origins and customs.
 The word "Mizo" liberally refers to the hill people living in Mizoram, but certain groups, such as Chakmas, Reangs, and Nepalis are not considered Mizo due to their lack of affinity.